 1967: British band Kaleidoscope released their debut single, “Flight from Ashiya,” on Fontana Records.

-1968: The Doors were forced to play as a trio, with keyboardist Ray Manzarek filling in for lead singer Jim Morrison after Morrison had indulged in an excessive amount of narcotics backstage.
+1968: The Doors were forced to play as a trio, with keyboardist Ray Manzarek filling in for lead singer Jim Morrison, after Morrison indulged in an excessive amount of narcotics backstage at the Concertgebouw in Amsterdam.
 While Jefferson Airplane performed, Morrison walked on stage, danced to the music, and soon toppled over and was hauled off to the hospital.
 The following night, the band was back with Morrison center stage.

-1969: After it was originally released by Polydor Reocrds in the UK in December 1966, “Stone Free” by Jimi Hendrix was issued as a single in the US on Reprise Records.
+1969: After it was originally released by Polydor Records in the UK in December 1966, “Stone Free” by the Jimi Hendrix Experience was issued as a single in the US on Reprise Records.
 In April 1969, Hendrix had recorded a revised rendition of the song for possible release as a single, but Reprise issued the original recording instead.

 1970: The Temptations released “Hum Along and Dance,” the second single from their twelfth studio album, Psychedelic Shack.